CiscoTestAutomation/getting-started/start-guide/bestpractices/intro.rst

        self.failed('Interface is not shut')
    ...

-It would make the script code very easy to write, quick and extremely readable.
+It would make script code very easy to write, quick and extremely readable.

-When the library is not there, simply add it and then continue with the automation.
+If a library does not exists yet, add it and then continue with your automation.
 Each library would follow good developing practice:

 * One common library which is shared to all
 * Re-usable library

   * Parsers
   * Apis
   * Connections